Tool Metal Mfg Co Ltd v Tungsten Electric Co Ltd: Background

-Later, during the war, TMM's management verbally agreed to suspend its penalty fees TEC, with the understanding the parties would subsequently enter into a new written contract.
-However, TEC would not agree to sign any new contract drafted by TMM.
+After the outbreak of the world war in 1939, TMM verbally agreed to forego compensation from TECO, with the understanding the parties would subsequently enter into a new written contract.
+However, TECO would not agree to sign any new contract drafted by TMM.

-As a result, TMM informed TEC that they would go back and enforce the original 1938 agreement.
+As a result, TMM informed TECO that they would go back and enforce the original 1938 agreement.

-TMM ultimately sued TEC for the licensing fees.
+TMM ultimately sued TECO for the licensing fees.

 Held

 The court held that TMM were entitled to reinstate the licensing fees, as long as reasonable notice was given, which in this case was from 1 January 1947.